Free Tool

 Show the employer win too

-Frame DCFSA internally as a win-win.
-When leadership sees the FICA savings number (use the calculator above), they're more likely to invest in the education and tooling that drives participation.
-Every dollar of budget spent increasing enrollment pays for itself in tax savings.
+Show leadership the FICA savings number from the calculator above.
+Once they see the dollar amount, they'll fund the education and tooling to get there.
+Every dollar spent on enrollment outreach pays for itself in tax savings.

 Common misconception